 – Magento 2 has built-in Varnish full page caching (FPC) capabilities

-– These native capabilities can be enhanced with a free Magento 2 Varnish extension.
+– These native capabilities can be enhanced with a Magento 2 Varnish extension that’s free for JetRails customers.
 Rather than updating configurations using bin/magento this extension allows for faster / improved site management, including:

 – Adds Command Line Functionality to Magento Admin